-A joint Community Corrections was established in 1974, pursuant to Minn.
+A joint Central Minnesota Community Corrections was established in 1974, pursuant to Minn.
 Stat. § 471.59, between Crow Wing and Morrison Counties.
 Aitkin County joined the Community Corrections on January 1, 1992, to form the Central Minnesota Community Corrections.
-The Community Corrections provides detention and correction services to adults and juveniles under the jurisdiction of the counties that are parties to the agreement, any other Minnesota county that requests these services, and the Minnesota Department of Corrections.
+The Central Minnesota Community Corrections provides correction services to adults under the jurisdiction of the counties that are parties to the agreement and the Minnesota Department of Corrections.

-The management of the Community Corrections is vested in a Joint Powers Board, composed of the five Commissioners from each participating county.
+The management of the Central Minnesota Community Corrections is vested in a Joint Powers Board, composed of the five Commissioners from each participating county.
 No single member county retains control over the operations or has oversight responsibility for the Community Corrections.
 The Joint Powers Board appoints an Executive Committee, which has been delegated by the Joint Powers Board all powers and duties necessary for the day-to-day operations.